Assessors

 Will I be notified if there is a change in my assessment?

-Wisconsin law requires that the assessor notify owners whose total assessment changed from the previous year.
-However, failure to receive a notice does not invalidate the assessment!
-The notice must be in writing and mailed at least 15 days (30 days in revaluation years) prior to the first meeting of the Board of Review.
-The notice contains the amount of the changed assessment and the time, date, and place of the Board of Review meeting.
+The State of Wisconsin requires that the Assessor’s Office notify property owners whose total assessment changes from the previous year.
+Please note that failure to receive a notice does not invalidate the assessment.
+The notice must contain the amount that the assessment changed and the time, date, and place of the Board of Review meeting.
 The notice must include information notifying the owner of the procedures to be used to object to the assessment.
-Property owners should contact the assessor staff to get more information about their assessment before attempting to object to the assessment at the Board of Review.

 What if I disagree with my assessment?